Coronavirus: Latest global developments

 |

-KINGSTON, Jamaica – Here are the latest developments in the coronavirus crisis, compiled by AFP.
+KINGSTON, Jamaica – Here are the latest developments in the coronavirus crisis, compiled by the AFP.

--The brutal new outbreak in India sets new records with more than 2,000 deaths in 24 hours as hospitals in New Delhi run perilously low on oxygen.
-The second wave, blamed on lax government rules and a new "double mutant" virus variant, has added almost 3.5 million new cases this month alone.
+-India posted a global record of 314,835 new infections in the past 24 hours – the most of any country since the pandemic began – as hospitals sent out desperate warnings that patients could die without fresh oxygen supplies.

--Thousands of protesters massed outside the German parliament as lawmakers prepared to vote on a law amendment giving Angela Merkel's government power to impose tougher measures to curb the pandemic.
+-Tokyo Olympics organisers reported the first infection from the nationwide torch relay as the pandemic continues to play havoc with the Games, which are scheduled to take place this summer.

--Russian President Vladimir Putin says in his state of union address that the country is aiming for herd immunity by the autumn and hails the homegrown development of three vaccines.
+-French-Austrian vaccine developer Valneva announced it has launched a Phase 3 trial of its candidate vaccine – the last testing stage before seeking regulatory approval.

--Nepal's former king and queen, aged 73 and 70, tested positive on their return from India's Kumbh Mela religious festival attended by millions of pilgrims.
+-The US will offer tax credits to businesses that grant their employees time off to receive a COVID-19 vaccine or recover from its side effects.

-At least 3,046,134 people have died of COCVID-19 around the world since the outbreak emerged in China in December 2019, according to a tally from official sources compiled by AFP.
+At least 3,060,859 people have died of COVID-19 around the world since the outbreak emerged in China in December 2019, according to a tally from official sources compiled by AFP.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at https://bit.ly/epaper-login